zhangmaosen/TinyTroupe/README.md

   - `TinyPersonFactory`: helps you generate new `TinyPerson`s using LLMs.
   - `TinyTool`: simulated tools that can be used by `TinyPerson`s.
   - `TinyStory`: helps you create and manage the story told through simulations.
+  - `TinyPersonValidator`: helps you validate the behavior of your `TinyPerson`s.
-  - `InteractionResultsExtractor` and `InteractionResultsReducer`: extract and reduce the results of interactions between agents.
+  - `ResultsExtractor` and `ResultsReducer`: extract and reduce the results of interactions between agents.
-  - `TinyPersonChecker`: helps you validate the behavior of your `TinyPerson`s.
   - ... and more ...

+In general, elements that represent simulated entities or complementary mechanisms are prefixed with `Tiny`, while those that are more infrastructural are not.
+This is to emphasize the simulated nature of the elements that are part of the simulation itself.

 ### Caching
 Calling LLM APIs can be expensive, thus caching strategies are important to help reduce that cost.